The Graston Technique NYC

 The Graston Technique enables the doctor to apply direct and specific pressure to the problem area with a high level of accuracy using the instruments' beveled edges.
 This allows the doctor to use minimal pressure and provides maximum comfort to the patient while the treatment is being administered.

-Dr. Steven Shoshany is certified to practice Graston Technique.
+Dr. Steven Shoshany is certified to practice the Graston Technique in NYC.
 Dr. Shoshany is one of the few doctors in New York City that practice this beneficial, advanced technique!
 Click here for a patient handout with more information on the Graston Technique.

 The Graston Technique is an innovative, patented form of instrument-assisted soft tissue mobilization that enables clinicians to effectively breakdown scar tissue and fascial restrictions.
 The Technique utilizes stainless steel instruments designed specifically to detect and effectively treat areas with soft tissue fibrosis or chronic inflammation.